vanwars/fdc/README.md

 5. A css directory of styles
 6. An assets directory of static images

+## Getting this Code Running
-In order for the Five Dollar Challenge website to work with the wdk, the following needs to be included at the bottom of index.html:
+In order for the Five Dollar Challenge website to work with the wdk, three things need to happen:

+1. The following needs to be included at the bottom of index.html:

 ```HTML
 <script src="http://code510.org/wdk/js/external/require.js"></script>